gotloop/kaossilator/README.md

-# kaossilator
+# 🎵 kaossilator 🎛️ 🎙️

-A sass/react/tone.js recreation of the Korg kaossillator

-Work in progress !
+A sass/react/tone.js recreation of the Korg kaossillator See it in action at [https://gotloop.github.io/kaossillator/] 🚧 Work in progress !

-Initially started as this pen on codepen : https://codepen.io/jibhaine/pen/yNGNQz
+💡 Initially started as this pen on codepen : https://codepen.io/jibhaine/pen/yNGNQz

 ## Goals

 * experiment with [React](https://facebook.github.io/react/) and [Tone.js](http://tonejs.org/docs/)